• Jessica Colarossi

 Boston University moderates comments to facilitate an informed, substantive, civil conversation.
 Abusive, profane, self-promotional, misleading, incoherent or off-topic comments will be rejected.
 Moderators are staffed during regular business hours (EST) and can only accept comments written in English.
 Statistics or facts must include a citation or a link to the citation.

-There is 1 comment on The Solar System May Have Passed through Dense Interstellar Cloud 2 Million Years Ago, Altering Earth’s Climate
+There are 2 comments on The Solar System May Have Passed through Dense Interstellar Cloud 2 Million Years Ago, Altering Earth’s Climate

 1. Hi Jessica, this paper was extremely incredible with lots of sense.
 I always love to explore space and very convinced that life somewhere outside of our solar system exists.
 I know that the nearest solar system is 4 light years away from us.
 All the time I think that how we can make it possible to get there within our lifetime span.
 I know it is impossible but we can still keep thinking about it.